Aliases for CACNA1C Gene

 GeneCards Summary for CACNA1C Gene

 CACNA1C (Calcium Voltage-Gated Channel Subunit Alpha1 C) is a Protein Coding gene.
 Diseases associated with CACNA1C include Timothy Syndrome and Brugada Syndrome 3.
-Among its related pathways are Circadian entrainment and NFAT and Cardiac Hypertrophy.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Sweet Taste Signaling.
 GO annotations related to this gene include enzyme binding and ion channel activity.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot for CACNA1C Gene